parmegv/leap_doc/docs/tech/secure-email/en.md

 <a name="forward-secrecy"></a>Forward Secrecy
 -----------------------------------------------------------

 Forward secrecy is a security property that prevents an attacker from saving messages today and then later decrypting these messages once they have captured the user's private key.
-Without forward secrecy, an attacker might also be able to capture messages today and simply wait for computers to become powerful enough to crack the encryption by brute force.
+Without forward secrecy, an attacker is more likely to be able to capture messages today and simply wait for computers to become powerful enough to crack the encryption by brute force.
 Traditional email encryption offers no forward secrecy.

 All methods for forward secrecy involve a process where two parties negotiate an ephemeral key that is used for a short period of time to secure their communication.
 In many cases, the ephemeral key is generated anew for every single message.
 Traditional schemes for forward secrecy are incompatible with the asynchronous nature of email communication, since with email you still need to be able to send someone a message even if they are not online and ephemeral key generation requires a back and forth exchange between both parties.

 There are several new experimental (and tricky) protocols that attempt to achieve both forward secrecy and support for asynchronous communication, but none have yet emerged as a standard.
+These protocols either (1) require an initial bootstrap message that is not forward secret, (2) require an initial synchronous exchange to start the process, or (3) rely on a pool of pre-generated ephemeral key pairs that can be used on first contact.
+When the continually changing ephemeral key for a conversation is lost by either party, then the initialization stage is performed again.

 Another possible approach is to use traditional encryption with no support for forward secrecy but instead rely on a scheme for automatic key discovery and validation in order to frequently rotate keys.
 This way, a user could throw away their private key every few days, achieving a very crude form of forward secrecy.

 <a name="data-availability"></a>Data Availability
 -----------------------------------------------------------

 Users today demand data availability: they want to be able to access their messages and send messages from any device they choose, wherever they choose, and whenever they choose.
 Most importantly, they don't want the loss of any particular device to result in a loss of all their data.
 For insecure communication, achieving data availability is dead simple: simply store everything in the cloud.
 For secure communication, however, we have no proven solutions to this problem.
 As noted above, the key management problem is also really a data availability problem.

-Most of the projects here have postponed dealing with the data availability problem.
+Most of the email projects here have postponed dealing with the data availability problem.
 A few have used IMAP to synchronize data or developed their own secure synchronization protocol.
+Several of the email-like P2P approaches rely on a P2P network for data availability.

 <a name="secure-authentication"></a>Secure Authentication
 -----------------------------------------------------------